arunpraba/reactjs.org/src/content/reference/react/Component.md

 </Pitfall>

 You can also pass a function to `setState`.
-It lets you update state based on the previous state:
+It enables you update state based on the previous state:

 ```js {2-6}
   handleIncreaseAge = () => {